 Shape memory alloy as a technology – what’s behind it?

-functions in modern technological applications thanks to their special effects.
-For example, they can advantageously substitute existing technologies or enable functions that cannot be implemented with conventional solutions under given boundary
+can take on key functions in modern technological applications.
+They can replace existing technologies or enable functions that cannot be implemented with conventional solutions under given boundary conditions.

-All shape memory effects are based on a solid state phase transformation, more precisely described, the martensitic phase transformation.
-A martensitic phase transformation proceeds diffusionless in a shear of the crystal lattice.
-Based on the nature of the phase transformation, the low-temperature phase in shape memory alloys, just as known in steels, is called
+All shape memory effects are based on a solid-state phase transformation, better known (or also known) as the martensitic phase transformation.
+A martensitic phase transformation is a diffusionless homogeneous lattice deformation.
+Based on the type of phase transformation, the low-temperature phase in shape memory alloys, as is known for steels, is called martensite.

-martensite.
-The high-temperature phase is called austenite.
-The different effects that result from the solid state phase transformation enable it to be used for technical systems in an intelligent way that is adapted to the respective need.
-At Ingpuls, nickel-titanium-based shape memory alloys, also known as Nitinol, are primarily produced and used.
+The high temperature phase is called austenite.
+The different effects that result from solid-state phase transformations make it possible to use them for technical systems in an intelligent way that is adapted to the respective need.
+At Ingpuls, we primarily produce and use nickel-titanium-based shape memory alloys, also known as Nitinol.

 Pseudoelasticity / Superelasticity

-The extrinsic two-way effect is used, for example, in thermostatic valves.
-Here, an SMA compression spring works against a spring made of a conventional steel.
-When cold, the steel spring applies a force high enough to compress the SMA compression spring.
-When warm, the SMA spring “remembers” its longer shape and thus applies a force that can compress the steel spring.
-Thus, with proper design, this effect can be applied for many 100,000 cycles.
-The temperatures that produce the effect are adjustable by alloy composition, microstructure and the design layout.
+The extrinsic two-way effect is used, amongst others, in thermostatic valves.
+Here, an SMA compression spring works against a spring made of conventional steel.
+When cold, the steel spring applies a force high enough to compress the SMA spring.
+When warm, the SMA spring “remember” its longer shape and thus applies a force that can compress the steel spring.
+This effect can be applied form over 100.000 cycles if designed and manufactured properly.
+The temperatures that produce the effect are adjustable by allow composition, microstructure and design layout.

 Are you interested in our SMA webinar?

-Build in-depth knowledge specifically for your area of application.
+Gain in-depth knowledge in your area of application